2D Triangle Splatting for Direct Differentiable Mesh Training: Additional Experimental Results

-We provide the detailed results of our experiments on each scene of the Nerf-synthetic~\cite{mildenhall2020nerf} dataset.
-The experiments are described in the \textbf{\textit{Mesh Extraction on Small Scenes}} section of the main paper.
-The results are shown in Table \ref{tab:mesh-small-detail}.
+We provide the detailed results of our experiments on each scene of the NeRF-Synthetic~\cite{mildenhall2020nerf} and DTU~\cite{jensen2014large} datasets.
+The experiments are described in Section \ref{sec:exp_cat2}.
+Figure \ref{fig:mesh-compare-dtu} shows qualitative comparisons on the DTU dataset.
+Table \ref{tab:NeRF-synthetic-mesh-detail} shows the results for the NeRF-Synthetic dataset.
+Table \ref{tab:DTU-mesh-detail} shows the results for the DTU dataset.